PlatonB/antidb/README.md

 ```

 ## Features
-- You spend time indexing once and then run queries in hundredths of a second.
+- As in classical DBMSs, you spend time indexing once and then run queries in hundredths of a second.
+- Designed on a laptop for laptops.
+It is unlikely to overflow RAM.
+There is such a risk when indexing, but certainly not when parsing.
-- Instead of a database, it's your big multi-line text and accompanying index file(s).
-They are easy to publish or write to a USB flash drive.
+- Instead of a database, there is your large multi-line text file and accompanying index file(s).
+These are easy to publish or write to a USB drive.
 - Compared to _tabix_, there is no need to sort the data yourself before indexing.
 - You write the function for pulling indexable values yourself: complete freedom to choose what and how to index.
 Note that queried values must correspond (e.g., by data type) to the values returned by your indexing function.
 - The sort key is also created by you.
 Just don't forget to consider the sort order when making queries.